How to Open the developer console to check for errors

 **Firefox:** `Cmd + Opt + K`

 Once you've clicked the keyboard shortcuts, you'll see the web console window at the bottom of your browser.
 Make sure the **Console** tab is selected and then open or refresh the web page you were having trouble with.
-Take a screenshot of what you can see and share it via email or your support ticket.&#x20;
+Take a screenshot of what you can see and share it via email or your support ticket.

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.released.so/guide/resources/how-tos/how-to-open-the-developer-console-to-check-for-errors.md?ask=<question>
+GET https://docs.released.so/guide/resources/how-tos/how-to-open-the-developer-console-to-check-for-errors.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.